ReCoWind

 Power converters are among the most frequently failing components of wind turbines and are thus associated with high costs and long downtimes.
 A better understanding of the causes of their failure is vital in the race to develop effective protective measures and thus improve the profitability of turbine operation.

-As part of the ReCoWind project, these questions will be systematically assessed.
-The main focus is on the power-semiconductor modules, their driver units as well as the DC-link components representing the core components of the converters.
-In view of results of previous investigations (download here), particular attention is paid to the influence of moisture.
-The information base is to be expanded using special measuring techniques which are being developed specifically by the partners and also tested on commercial components under realistic conditions.
+As part of the ReCoWind project, these questions have been systematically assessed.
+The main focus was on the power-semiconductor modules, their driver units as well as the DC-link components representing the core components of the converters.
+In view of results of previous investigations (download here), particular attention has been paid to the influence of moisture.
+The information base has been expanded using special measuring techniques which were developed specifically by the partners and tested on commercial components under realistic conditions.